Calling Test

 How to Stop Feeling Like a Failure as a Christian

-And then there is you.
+And then there's you.
 Struggling with the same sin again.
-Missing your quiet time for the third week.
+Missing your quiet time for the third week running.
 Snapping at your kids after preaching patience to them.
 Doubting when you should be believing.
+You feel like a fraud — a bad Christian, a failure at the one thing that's supposed to define your life.

+Before we go any further, hear this clearly: feeling like a failure as a Christian and actually being one are not the same thing.
 The fact that you care — that you grieve your shortcomings, that you want to do better — is itself evidence of the Holy Spirit at work in you.
-People who do not care do not agonize over this.
+People who don't care don't agonize over this.

 Why Christians Feel Like Failures